Linear regression and its inference on noisy network-linked data

-Although there are several ways to encode the structural assumption \eqref{eq:mean-structure}, the parameterization described by \eqref{eq: identifiability assumptions} is preferable because it combines the two sources of information (the covariates $X$ and the relational information $P$) in a natural way so that the interpretation of the corresponding parameters is relatively straightforward.
-Specifically, $X\theta$ is the overlap of the two sources, $\beta$ represents the covariate effects of $X$ conditional on $P$, and $\alpha$ is the network effect of $P$ conditional on $X$.
-Another way to combine the two sources of information is to treat the eigenvectors of $P$ as another set of covariates and fit $Y$ using both $X$ and the eigenvectors.
-However, in this approach, the model parameters are only identifiable if $\rcal=\{0\}$, which is a very strong assumption that we prefer to avoid.
-Note also that \eqref{eq: identifiability assumptions} does not require $\alpha\perp X\beta$, although this strong restriction would significantly simplify the fitting procedure and its analysis.
+Although there are several ways to reparameterize the mean structure \eqref{eq:mean-structure}, the one in \eqref{eq: identifiability assumptions} is preferable because it combines the two sources of information (the covariates $X$ and the relational information $P$) in a natural way so that the interpretation of the corresponding parameters is straightforward.
+Specifically, we observe that \begin{itemize} \item When $\beta=0$, we have $\e Y \in S_K(P)$ so the model can be specified as a cohesive network effects without using the covariates $X$.
+Therefore, $\beta$ represents the conditional covariate effects of $X$ given $P$. \item When $\alpha=0$, we have $\e Y \in \col(X)$ so the model can be specified by the covariates without using the relational information $P$.
+Therefore, $\alpha$ represents the conditional network effect of $P$ given $X$. \end{itemize} Thus, $\beta$ and $\alpha$ reflect the conditional effects similar to the covariate effects in the standard linear regression setting.
+In addition, $\xi$ is the overlap of the two sources.
+The following result confirms the identifiability of our parameters.

-For simplicity, $K$ is assumed to be known in this discussion.
-In many situations, such as those discussed in Sections~\ref{sec:theory}, when $K$ is unknown, there are many general methods \citep{bickel2013hypothesis,wang2015likelihood,chen2014network, le2015estimating,li2016network} to estimate it accurately from available data.

-The primary focus is on the inference of parameters $\beta$ and $\alpha$.
-The following result confirms the identifiability of our model.